 There are more than 6 350 vascular plant species in the Richtersveld and nearly 2 440 of them are endemic.

 The /Ai /Ais-Richtersveld Transfrontier Park is a cross-border conservation initiative between South Africa and Namibia.
 It brings together the Richtersveld National Park, managed jointly by the local Nama people and the South African National Parks Board, with Ai-Ais Hot Springs Game Park, the Namibian side of this initiative.

-Known sometimes as the Ai-Ais Transfrontier National Park or the Richtersveld Transfrontier National Park, the area is renowned as a biodiversity hotspot and boasts some of the richest succulent flora in the world.
+Recognised by UNESCO as the Richtersveld Cultural and Botanical Landscape as a World Heritage Site, the area is renowned as a biodiversity hotspot and boasts some of the richest succulent flora in the world.

 The best-known endemic plants are the stem succulents, known as the halfmens, and the giant tree aloe.
 These, and thousands of other species, live off the early morning fog, called 'Malmokkies' by the local people, that rolls in off the waters of the Atlantic Ocean.

 The wildlife found in the area is adapted to withstand the arid climate.
 Many species are concentrated in the denser vegetation around the Orange River, including over 50 species of mammals and almost 200 bird species.